Skip to main content

 2014 R&W flooding (photo courtesy of Surrey County Council)

-Flooding, in its many forms, is one of the biggest risks affecting Runnymede and Weybridge, and tackling this was one of my first pledges to residents when elected in 2019.
+Flooding, in its many forms, is one of the biggest risks affecting Runnymede and Weybridge, and tackling this was one of my first pledges to residents when first elected in 2019.

 • Better protection from flooding